 Sexual abuse is a common type of child abuse.
 However, it is important to remember that not all sexual activities of minors are reportable as child abuse.
-In particular, sexual abuse does not include (a) consensual sex acts involving minors more than 14 years old, or (b) consensual sex acts between a minor and an adult who is not more than four years older than the minor.
+In particular, sexual abuse does not include (a) consensual sex acts involving minors who are 14 years or older, or (b) consensual sex acts between a minor and an adult who is not more than four years older than the minor.